mbest/knockout-switch-case/README.md

 1. If the *case* value is an array, the block will be used if the *switch* value matches (strict) an item in the array.
 1. Otherwise, the block will be used if the *case* value matches the *switch* value (loose comparison).

+If you want a block to be used based on the parameter not matching, you can use the `casenot` binding.
+This works similarly to `case`, except that the result of the value matching is reversed.

 Here are some more examples.
-This example demonstrates items 1, 3, 4, and 5 above and uses container-less bindings (only supported if the debug version of Knockout is used):
+This example demonstrates items 1, 3, 4, and 5 above and uses container-less bindings:

 ```html
 <!-- ko switch: somevalue -->